 There may be reasons why a parent doesn’t give the love the child deserves.
-They can include:
+Such as:

-- When a child is a representation of a lack of affection between parents
+- When the child is a representation of a lack of affection between their parents.

 The child usually doesn’t tend to understand why they are being treated this way.
-The unloved child seems to view the world as unfair and they feel like they are all alone.
-This makes the child want to do anything to change the circumstances.
+The unloved child seems to view the world as unfair and they feel like they are all alone and unwanted.
+This makes the child feel helpless and pushes them to do anything to change their circumstances.

 Playing the Blame Game